 John regularly represents foreign and domestic clients before United States Customs and Border Protection, the United States International Trade Commission, the United States Department of Commerce, the Foreign Trade Zones Board the Office of United States Trade Representative, the Bureau of Industry and Security, and the Departments of State and Treasury.
 He also assists clients with issues arising before foreign Customs authorities and international organizations, including the World Trade Organization and the World Customs Organization.

-Nicholas J. Birch is a Partner with Stewart and Stewart and has been with the firm since 2012.
+Nicholas J. Birch is a Partner with Schagrin Associates and was previously a partner at the law firm of Stewart and Stewart.
 Mr. Birch has experience in a variety of international trade and legal matters including antidumping and countervailing duty proceedings, suspension agreements, export controls, bilateral trade and investment agreements, WTO dispute settlement, and international arbitration.
 Mr. Birch has represented clients before numerous agencies, courts, and international tribunals, including the U.S. Department of Commerce, U.S. International Trade Commission, U.S. Customs and Border Protection, the Court of International Trade, and International Centre for Settlement of Investment Disputes (ICSID) tribunals.
-Prior to joining Stewart and Stewart, Mr. Birch worked in researching and publishing on international investment and treaty arbitration.
-He also worked in finance and purchasing for a major international manufacturer.
+Mr. Birch has also worked in researching and publishing on international investment and treaty arbitration, and in finance and purchasing for a major international manufacturer.
 He has a JD/MBA with a certificate in WTO Studies from Georgetown University.